All Episodes

 Here we are in Nashville.

-Um I know this from my home state of Texas.
+I know this from my home state of Texas.

-Um, that this country was founded on white supremacy.
+Those places that formed the Confederacy, that this country was founded on white supremacy.

-And every single institution and structure that we have in our country still reflects the legacy of slavery and segregation in Jim Crow and suppression.
+And every single institution and structure that we have in our country still reflects the legacy of slavery and segregation and Jim Crow and suppression, even in our democracy, the ability to vote and participate in our elections.

-Before that it was sleepy, creepy, crazy Uncle Joe.
+Before that, it was sleepy, creepy, crazy Uncle Joe.

-Uh now he, by the way, finally got his footing.
+Now, by the way, finally got his footing.

-Um, anyway, got a lot to get to.
+Anyway, got a lot to get to.

-Oh, I forgot to mention, you know, Nancy Pelosi is giving illegal immigrants tips on how to evade ICE agents, which is kind of a new low, but sanctuary cities and states kind of do the same thing because you're aiding and abetting in criminal activity.
+Oh, I forgot to mention, you know, Nancy Pelosi is giving illegal immigrants tips on how to evade ICE agents, which is kind of a new low.

-Pelosi actually told the illegal immigrants they don't need to answer the door if ICE comes knocking because a deportation warrant is not the same as a search warrant.
+Anyway, press conference earlier today, Pelosi actually told illegal immigrants they don't need to answer the door if ICE comes knocking because a deportation warrant is not the same as a search warrant.

 I mean, these are supposed to be lawmakers.

-Now, if you don't like the law, if you don't like the constitution, you just can't make it up as you go.
+Now, if you don't like the law, if you don't like the Constitution, you just can't make it up as you go.

 That's not how a civil society, a constitutional republic actually works.